Igglybuff/awesome-piracy/readme.md

 - [BitWarden](https://bitwarden.com/) Open source password management solution, can be self-hosted
 - [1Password](https://1password.com/) Popular cloud-hosted password manager
 - [KeePass](https://keepass.info/) free, open source, light-weight and easy-to-use password manager.
+- [LastPass](https://www.lastpass.com/) LastPass remembers all your passwords, so you don't have to.

 ### Antivirus
 - [MalwareBytes](https://www.malwarebytes.com/) "crushes malware so you are protected and your machine keeps running smoothly."
 - [HitmanPro](https://www.hitmanpro.com) Antivirus product from Sophos
+- [VirusTotal](https://www.virustotal.com/) Web service for scanning files and URLs for viruses
+- [How to remove viruses and malware on your Windows PC](https://www.howtogeek.com/126911/what-to-do-if-you-get-a-virus-on-your-computer/) Helpful HowToGeek article on cleaning out the pipes

 ## Torrenting